MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 1. **AAD application redirect URI**.
 This value speciifies the redirect URI used when you are prompted to login.
 1. **PowerApps environment ID**.
 This value identifies the PowerApps environment that contains your target CDS database.

-## [Microsoft internal] - Sample console application
+## Sample console application

+For the private preview release, a project called `SampleConsoleApplication` will be included in the CDS SDK material.
+If you choose to go with the sample project, perform the following:

-You can obtain a final version of the console application below from the internal [samples repository](https://msazure.visualstudio.com/OneAgile/_git/CommonDataService-Samples?path=%2FSampleConsoleApplication&version=GBmaster&_a=contents).
-We will also publish this externally through GitHub.
-Replace the brackets in App.cofig with configuration values mentioned in the **prerequisites** section.
+1. Replace the brackets in **App.cofig** with configuration values mentioned in the **prerequisites** section.
+1. Skip to the last part of **Programming and running the CDS console application** to **Compile and run the project**.

 ## Project creation and configuraion